Campus radio: Ireland

 Belfield FM is University College Dublin's student radio station.
 The station began broadcasting in 1990.
 It was initially run as a part of the UCD Students' Union, under the remit of the entertainments office, before becoming an independent entity within the Students' Union.
 Belfield FM disaffiliated with the SU at the end of the 2011/2012 college year, and is now run independently within the UCD Societies Council framework.
 The station forms part of UCD's 'Student Media Network', along with The University Observer and The College Tribune.
 The station is run by volunteer staff and contributors, and broadcasts on week-days as well as hosting a coterie of Podcasts on their Mixcloud account.
-The station has won multiple accolades from the National Student Media Awards, and has an annual 24 hour charity broadcast that has raised funds in aid of organizations such as the Dublin Rape Crisis Centre and the Peter McVerry Trust.
+The station has won multiple accolades from the National Student Media Awards, and has an annual 24-hour charity broadcast that has raised funds in aid of organisations such as the Dublin Rape Crisis Centre and the Peter McVerry Trust.

-ITTFM, Institute of Technology Tallaght, Tallaght, Co Dublin, Ireland.

-ITTFM is a college radio station that broadcasts twice a year on FM over Freshers Week and at the beginning of semester 2 each year.
-The station also streams their shows online live around the world and use live streaming during the year as an alternative to FM broadcasts.
-Many of the shows have won awards for their creativity.
-The shows range from music, informal chat, news and current affairs, with many people of the locality praising the station for its involvement in local affairs.
-The station is primarily run by students in the Creative Digital Media (CDM) course but is open to students of all disciplines.
-The station is largely self funding from sponsorships and usually have prizes to give away during broadcasts.
-The station is however forbidden from promoting alcohol or drug use.
-The station uses the tag line "Your Big, Little Station" associated with the size of the college and the scope of the work students undertake.
-The frequency of the station has changed many times over the years and is unknown for 2015.

 Israel

-Campus radio also exists in Israel, where several colleges, universities and high schools have successful programs.
+Campus radio also exists in Israel, where several colleges, universities, and high schools have successful programs.
 One of the most famous is Kol HaCampus (Voice of the Campus/Campus Voice), broadcast out of Tel Aviv on 106 MHz.
 More information can be found with the Israeli Broadcasting Authority.
 Another college radio station is the Hebrew University's in Jerusalem, broadcasting mostly indie and alternative music.

 In 2011 the Technion has joined these universities with a new campus radio station, Radio 1m.

 In 2017 the students of Sede Boquer Campus of the Ben Gurion University established SB Campus Radio, which function as a podcast network.